-First, we are Commanded to Honor mom and it began in the old testament, in the 10 commandments.
+First, we are commanded to honor Mom and it began in the Old Testament, in the Ten Commandments.

-to be heavy, be weighty, be grievous, be hard, be rich, be honourable, be glorious, be burdensome, be honoured
+Kabad ~ to be heavy, weighty, to be grievous, hard, to be rich, to be honorable, to be glorious, to be burdensome, to be honored

 My son, keep your father’s commandment, and forsake not your mother’s teaching.
 Bind them on your heart always; tie them around your neck.

-Here we have a practical version of this command, what does honor look like, well, it looks like obedience.
-Following her teaching, intentionally!
+Here we have a practical version of this command.
+What does honor look like?
+It looks like obedience.
+Following her teachings intentionally!
 Binding them on your heart, and tying them around your neck.
 The idea being, you go the extra mile to remember and follow them.

 Then Jesus reiterated the command, and even clarified it.

 For God commanded, “Honor your father and your mother,” and, “Whoever reviles father or mother must surely die.”
 But you say, “If anyone tells his father or his mother, ‘What you would have gained from me is given to God,’ he need not honor his father.”
 So for the sake of your tradition you have made void the word of God.

 - for the value of something belonging to one’s self

 - to honor, to have in honor, to revere, venerate